blazorly/ai-sdk.net/README.md

 > **Status:** Phases 1-4 Complete ✅ | Actively Developed | .NET 10.0+

 A comprehensive .NET SDK for integrating with AI providers, offering a unified interface for language models, embeddings, structured output, and streaming.
-Ported from the [Vercel AI SDK](https://sdk.vercel.ai).

 ## Current Status